 Large windows enhance the natural light and views of the town and surrounding countryside in all of the Inns rooms.
 Every room is furnished with antiques; many with their own fireplaces.
 While keeping with the tone of days gone by, a few modern convieniences remain (private bathrooms, WiFi in most rooms (throughout the Inn however) Keurig Coffee and basic television to remain "in touch".

 Learn about the Lafayette's complete history by downloading the article, The Lafayette Inn, by Donald Covey.
 (NOTE- Written just prior to our purchasing the Inn and making our contribution to the history of the Inn)

 Not just an Inn, The Lafayette is much more.
 Besides offering great accommodations, fine food, and history...
 The Lafayette is also a great event location with two private meeting/dining rooms available, plus we offer full service catering at its best.
 The Lafayette's great staff also offers full concierge service, ordering flowers for you, a massage, reservations, trip planning and more.

 Innkeepers Kaye and Alan have traveled extensively on business for 25 years.
-As such, over the course of years and well over 2,000 nights away they learned a clear image of what they wanted in an evening stay, and what an approachable, but elegant dinner may look (and taste!) like.
-Alan has transferred a lot of his national interest to begin providing a stronger focus in the local community as he is now the President of the Greene County Chamber of Commerce.
+As such, over the course of years and well over 3,000 nights away they learned a clear image of what they wanted in an evening stay, and what an approachable, but elegant dinner may look (and taste!) like.

 Pictured in the collage are innkeepers Kaye and Alan, innkeeper's daughter Jenn, who can often be found assisting as one of our off-site event planners, and finally the landscaper "PK", he was a former director of the show Coach.
 Everyone that visits The Lafayette sees what an artist he is and what a wonderful, hard working master of his trade(s).